Erich Mix

+Biography

 Mix fought as an infantryman in World War I before he trained as a fighter pilot and posted to Jagdstaffel 54, where, as an Unteroffizer from June 1918 until the end of the war, he scored three aerial victories (and one unconfirmed balloon) of Jasta 54's total of 22 victories, for which he was awarded both classes of the Iron Cross.

 After the war, he studied law at the University of Greifswald and made a career as a leading administrative official.
 In 1934, he became Mayor of Tilsit (now Sovetsk, Russia) in 1934-37, later of Wiesbaden in 1937-45 and 1954-60.
 In his first term as mayor of Wiesbaden, most of the Jewish community of Wiesbaden, some 2,700 people in 1933, were murdered and their synagogues were burned, under Mix's leadership.
-(However, he was again elected mayor in 1954, and he is buried in the honorary section of the Wiesbaden graveyard.)
+(However, he was again elected mayor in 1954, and he was buried in the honorary section of the Wiesbaden graveyard till 2014.)

 In 1935, he started flying again, training as an observer and then as a fighter pilot in 1937.